 Grooming- You will find that your kitten sheds very little, however it is a good idea to promote a healthy coat by a good weekly brushing.
 I don’t get away with that; mine love it and I brush each one daily with a very soft brush.

-f you need to clean your kittens eyes and nose, use a damp cotton ball and gently clean the areas.
+You need to clean your kittens eyes and nose, using a damp cotton ball and gently clean the areas.
 Your kitten has had a bathe prior to leaving RCW, however bathing your cat isn’t necessary on a regular basis.
 I save bathing for the Show Cats.
 Be sure you are using an appropriate all natural delicate shampoo.
 Baths should not be stressful!
 I welcome your call for any help should you need to bathe your kitten/cat.

 Teeth- During regular vet visits your veterinarian can provide the best program for cleaning your kitten’s teeth.
 Some owners brush their kittens teeth on a regular basis, however you do need a toothbrush and toothpaste made just for cats.
 There are also treats which help with dental care.